quasar1357/24_IN_P1/Java_SyntaxGuide/15_Polymorphism_and_InhVsInt.md

 # Polymorphism

-- Polymorphism is the ability of an object to take on many forms, meaning that a **reference variable of a superclass or interface can refer to an object of any subclass or class implementing the interface**.
+- Polymorphism is the ability of an object to take on many forms, meaning that a **reference variable of a superclass/interface can refer to an object of any subclass/interface-implementing-class**
-- This allows for **flexibility** in the code, as the same method can be used for different objects, achieved through method overriding or implementing abstract methods.
+- This allows for **flexibility** in the code, as the same method can be used for different objects, achieved through method overriding or implementing abstract methods
-- It also enables to hide implementation details, as the **specific type is not known** at compile time.
+- It also enables to hide implementation details, as the **specific type is not known** at compile time
-- Notably, it allows to **define arrays that contain objects of different subclasstypeses** but share the relevant behavior/perspective, and to call methods on them.
+- Notably, it allows to **define arrays that contain objects of different subclass types** but share the relevant behavior/perspective, and to call methods on them

-- Important: Only subclasses that extend the superclass or implement the interface can be used in this way, therefore allowing for type safety.
+IMPORTANT: Only subclasses that extend the superclass or implement the interface can be used in this way, therefore allowing for type safety.

 ```java
     // Polymorphism